Welcome to my Prenatal Workout Guide.

 First Trimester Strength Workouts

 Welcome to my first trimester workouts.
 Again, these workouts assume you have been working out before getting pregnant with challenging classes or apps.
-If a move feels uncomfortable, choose the suggested modification or pick a favorite move and do it for the specified number of reps.
+If a move feels uncomfortable or your energy levels are low, choose the suggested modification or pick a favorite move and do it for the specified number of reps.

 As I mentioned, we really are only modifying our pre pregnancy workouts to keep our heart rates low and minimize twisting.
-I never do crunches pregnant or not, so those are out too.
+I never do crunches pregnant or not, so those are out too as I don’t think they are an efficient way to work the abdominal muscles.
 In one of the moves, I have you lying down on the ground.
-If you are having twins, you may need to omit tis before entering the second trimester.
+If you are having twins, you may need to omit this before entering the second trimester.
 At 14 weeks second pregnancy, I am beginning to modify laying flat on my stomach but first time around, I went until 16 or 18 weeks just fine.

 Prenatal Strength Workout #1

 Do 2 rounds total of each set.
 Keep rest in between moves to 10-15 seconds.
 Rest 1 minute in between rounds.
 Workout should only take 30 minutes or less.

 - 12 reps Body Weight Sumo Squat (dumbbells optional 5-15 lbs)

 - 24 reps Walking Lunges (12 on each side, dumbbells optional 5-15 lbs) SUB DEADLIFT if you have Symphysis pubis dysfunction

 - 12 Lie Down Push Ups

 - 24 Side Plank Hip Dips (12 on each side)